BrentNoorda/toy-piano/README.md

 -------------------------------------------------------------------------

 <a name="interesting-bits"></a>
-# The interesting bits of code in toy-piano
+# A few interesting bits of code in toy-piano

 * **[animating fade-ins for the chat window](SLIDES/chatanimation.md)** - Meteor is great at creating and immediately updating a DOM to match the state of your data, but Meteor sucks when you want to animate transition states.